 The copy editor helps you to present yourself as an intelligent, professional writer by providing two key services:

 Messy writing distracts the reader from your message.
 By messy writing, I mean poor, improper, or nonexistent punctuation; improper grammar, syntax, and tense usage; misspelled words; run-on or fragmented sentences; and material that makes little or no logical sense.
 The writer’s job is to clearly communicate to the reader through the artful choice and use of language, which is accomplished through the intricate mechanics of writing.
 The writer’s failure to master either of these vital tasks forces the reader to try to figure out what the writer is trying to say, and that is not the reader’s job.
 Bored, frustrated, or both, the reader eventually tosses the book aside, never to return.

 Clean writing, on the other hand, leaves no unanswered questions in the reader’s mind.
-The copy editor will ferret out every errant comma, semicolon, and misspelled word; will insert missing words and delete extraneous ones; will point out any gap in logic or redundant information; will correct errors in grammar, syntax, and tense; and will offer suggestions for revisions, rewrites, or restructuring of the manuscript so that it flows.
+The copy editor will ferret out errant commas, semicolons, and misspelled words; will insert missing words and delete extraneous ones; will point out any gap in logic or redundant information; will correct errors in grammar, syntax, and tense; and will offer suggestions for revisions, rewrites, or restructuring of the manuscript so that it flows.
 When the writing is clean, the reader is free to curl up and lose him- or herself in the story.

 2: Provides Objective, Professional Feedback

 As writers, we know what we are trying to say, but are we accomplishing that through our writing?
 We know what we intend to convey, but is that intention evident on the page?
 Writers’ groups are invaluable sources of support and feedback, but they are not always objective nor are they always made up of writing professionals.
 A good copy editor is both objective and professional and approaches each manuscript with the intention and meticulous eye to help make it as polished and publication-ready as possible.